kwk/minidebuginfo/README.md

 # Creating an LLVM YAML file from a real program

-Inside the `source` directory you can find a small C++ program containing a `myexe` target that links agains the `mylib` target.
+Inside the `source` directory you can find a small C++ program containing a `myexe` target that links against the `mylib` target.
 No third party libraries are needed.

 Run `make` in the root directory!

-The goal is generate a `final.yaml` file that contains an ELF object in YAML representation.
+The goal is to generate a `final.yaml` file that contains an ELF object in YAML representation.
 The resulting ELF file should contain a `.dynsym` and a `.gnu_debugdata` section which itself contains a `.symtab` section.

 ## Current Status